Yanfenglong/Python2021/Functional and logic programming.md

 - Tuple

   ```
-  #4.
+  #5.
 The basic data type :Tuple
   #Tuple is also a range of data, but we can not change the value inside of it.
-  #So Tuple is a spcial kind of List
+  #So Tuple is a special kind of List
   tup = (1,2,3,4)  # not square bracke
   tup1 = 1,2,3
   tup2 = 1,